MicrosoftDocs/microsoft-community-training/microsoft-community-training/GA-version/frequently-asked-questions/faqs-installation-and-setup.md

 The REST APIs are under development and will be made available soon, broadly expanding the capabilites of the Community Training.

-### What are the Azure Services used by Microsoft Community Training platform?
+### What are the Azure Services used by Community Training platform?

-Here are the list of services that are used by the Microsoft Community Training platform:
+Here are the list of services that are used by the Community Training platform:

 * Azure App Service
 * Azure Media Service